bravotango/Code-Quiz/README.md

 ### Quiz Initial Screen

-Simple screen with buttons to start quiz or view high scores.
+Simple screen with buttons to start quiz or view high scores.<br />
 ![quiz start](./images/quiz-init.png)

 ### Quiz Started

 Timer starts and questions are presented.
-Next question button is disabled until an answer has been selected.
+Next question button is disabled until an answer has been selected.<br />
 ![quiz question with timer](./images/quiz-question.png)

 ### Quiz Question Answered

-Next button is enabled after answer has been selected.
+Next button is enabled after answer has been selected.<br />
 ![quiz next button enabled](./images/quiz-question-answered.png)

 ### Quiz Complete

 When quiz is complete, score is presented with explanation on how scoring is tallied.
-Buttons to record score & restart quiz are presented.
+Buttons to record score & restart quiz are presented.<br />
 ![quiz complete](./images/quiz-complete.png)

 ### Quiz Record Score Form

 Record score from has 1 input for adding 1-3 initials.
-Adding initials and clicking record adds the score to the local storage key 'highScores'.
+Adding initials and clicking record adds the score to the local storage key 'highScores'.<br />
 ![quiz record score form](./images/quiz-record.png)

 ### Quiz High Scores

 High scores are sorted in descending order.
-The variable 'highScoreDisplayLimit' is set to 10 allowing up to 10 high scores to be displayed.
+The variable 'highScoreDisplayLimit' is set to 10 allowing up to 10 high scores to be displayed.<br />
 ![quiz high scores](./images/quiz-high-scores.png)

 ## Application Location